-The selection of chairs on the market in today’s world is simply stunning.
+The selection of chairs on the market today is simply stunning.
 There’s a focus on furniture that combats the effects of sitting for long periods of time.
-When you’re on the lookout for the different types of kneeling chairs, you’ll find that they have a lot of health benefits.
+When you’re on the lookout for the different types of kneeling chairs, you’ll find they have many health benefits.

-Whether you want to change things up in your office, or you need something that takes the pressure off of your back, join us for a look at kneeling chairs in all of their forms and how to find the perfect one for yourself.
+Whether you want to change things up in your office or you need something to relieve the pressure on your back, join us for a look at kneeling chairs in all their forms and how to find the perfect one for yourself.

 An Overall Look at Kneeling Chairs